hindaf99/Covid-19-analysis-in-Ontario-2021/README.md

-# Project 1
-# An Analysis of COVID-19 Case Trends in Ontario
+An Analysis of COVID-19 Case Trends in Ontario

 Hinda and Rachel